Kuji-in

-Scholars have stated that kuji is of Taoist origin, not Buddhist.[2]
-There is no mention of the kuji in any of the Shingon or Tendai records that were brought back from China. [citation needed] The use of kuji is essentially a layman's practice and is uncommon in many orthodox Buddhist traditions.
+Scholars have stated that kuji is of Taoist origin, not Buddhist.
+There is no mention of the kuji in any of the Buddhist Shingon or Buddhist Tendai records that Japan imported.
+The use of kuji is essentially a layman's practice and is uncommon in many orthodox Buddhist traditions.
 It is, however, found extensively in Shugendō, the ascetic mountain tradition of Japan and Ryōbu Shintō, which is the result of blending Shingon Buddhism and Shinto.
+The nine Buddhist cuts in order are: Rin, Pyo, To, Sha, Kai, Jin, Retsu, Zai, and Zen.

 History

-The kuji are first introduced in the Bàopǔzǐ (抱朴子), a Chinese Taoist text written by Gé Hóng c.280–340 CE).
+The kuji are first introduced in the Bàopǔzǐ (抱朴子), a Chinese Taoist text written by Gé Hóng c.
+280–340 CE).
 He introduces the kuji in chapter 17, entitled Dēngshè (登涉; lit.
 "Climbing [mountains] and crossing [rivers]), as a prayer to the Liùjiǎ (六甲; Six Generals), ancient Taoist gods.
 In Daoist Magic, the Jiǎ are powerful celestial guardians and are among the gods of the Celestial Thunder Court of Emperor Xuanwu.